mnsboev/Evidence-Examples/examples/dependabot/README.md

     jq -n --argjson data "$(cat result.json)" '{ data: $data }' > dependabot.json
   ```

 - **Attach Evidence:**
+  This final step uses `jf evd create` to attach the Dependabot alert data to the Docker image.
+The `dependabot.json` file serves as the official, machine-readable predicate, while the optional Markdown report provides a summary for easy viewing in the Artifactory UI.

   ```bash
   jf evd create \
             --package-name $IMAGE_NAME \